red-axe/am-editor/docs/plugin/tutorials.md

 hotkey?(event?: KeyboardEvent,): string | {key: string; args: any} | Array<{ key: string; args: any }> | Array<string>;
 ```

-After the hotkey is hit, it will execute the call `editor.command.execute` command to execute the plug-in, and the parameters will also be carried
+After the hotkey is hit, it will execute the call `editor.command.execute` command to execute the plugin, and the parameters will also be carried

 ### `waiting`

 Wait for the plugin to complete certain actions, optional

-When using asynchronously to get the editor value `engine.getValueAsync`, if the plug-in operation has not been completed, it will wait for the plug-in to complete the action before returning the value.
+When using asynchronously to get the editor value `engine.getValueAsync`, if the plugin operation has not been completed, it will wait for the plugin to complete the action before returning the value.
 For example, the image is being uploaded

 ```ts
 async waiting?(): Promise<void>;